The Greater Buffalo and its sister ship, the Greater Detroit, were the two largest Great Lakes side-wheeled excursion steamers ever built.

 After the Japanese bombed Pearl Harbor on Dec.
 7, 1941, the United States was short on aircraft carriers and needed vessels that were huge — and it needed them fast.
 This spurred the U.S. Navy to requisition the Greater Buffalo in 1942 and turn it into the training aircraft carrier USS Sable.
 Losing the ship unbalanced the fleet, adding logistical problems with routes.

 The Navy also took the slightly smaller SS Seeandbee from one of D&C's rivals, the Cleveland & Buffalo Transit Co.
-The Seeandbee was also older than the Greater Buffalo, having entered service Nov.
-6 1912.
+The Seeandbee was also older than the Greater Buffalo, having made her maiden voyage June 19, 1913.
 It was 500 - about 35 feet shorter than the Buffalo - and had 510 staterooms.
 The side-wheeler, which paddled along at about 22 miles per hour, was renamed the USS Wolverine.

 The pair of luxury-liners-turned-aircraft-carriers became part of what was known as the "Great Lakes Navy."